 Players at Filotimo Casino Poker Room

-The structure is very good overall.
+The structure is good overall, although much more aggressive than on Saturday.
 Big blind antes do not kick in until the sixth level of 600-1200.
 You don’t reach the 2,000-4,000 stage until the 10th level.
 If you keep your stack viable, you can get several hours of legitimate play before shove or fold territory approaches.
 Most of all, the pools in these tournaments get very large for a regular tournament with such a low initial buy-in.
 Top prize on our recent trip was $4,000 (with 117 entrants).
 If you stuck with your original $70 buy-in, you’d be playing for a top prize of over 57x your investment (even with one add-on, it would be 30x your investment, which is not bad at all).

 Cash Play at Filotimo Casino Poker Room

-New Hampshire rooms have mostly been running 6-handed cash games this past year.
-Filtotimo recently increased to 7-handed cash play.
-While 6-handed, Filotimo has averaged about four to six tables of $1/$2 or $1/$3 NLH on weeknights, and six to eight tables on Friday and Saturday nights.
+Filotimo is one of the less active cash rooms in the area, serving more as tournament specialists.
+Filotimo averages three to five tables of $1/$2 or $1/$3 NLH across the week.
 There are rarely active tables at higher blinds levels.
 Other New Hampshire rooms that are closer to the Massachusetts border – Chasers, Boston Billiard Club & Casino, and The Brook – have more active cash games (and are more likely to have $2/$5 games and/or a PLO table or two).
-Waitlists at Chasers and the Boston Billiard Club, however, have generally been very long on active nights.
+Waitlists at Chasers and the Boston Billiard Club, however, have generally been long on active nights.
 Filotimo has had fewer players on waitlists during this time, leading to shorter waits to get on a cash table.

 Overall Assessment of the Filotimo Casino Poker Room